cal-itp/data-infra/kubernetes/README.md

 1. Name of the Restic repository
 2. Restic password
 3. Google Access token (if you have previously authenticated to `gcloud`, this should already be complete)
+   1. If you are executing this process in a Kubernetes Pod, you may need to write a service key JSON to a file (see below)

 There are several ways to obtain the Restic information, listed in order of effort.